 A bipartisan agreement on legislation to grant permanent normalized U.S. trade relations with Russia was announced by the chairman and top Democrat on the House Ways and Means Committee.

 The agreement increases the likelihood that Congress will enact the measure before lawmakers leave for their August recess.
-That would allow U.S. businesses such as Caterpillar Inc. (CAT), Boeing Co.
-(BA) and General Electric Co.
-(GE) to take full advantage of Russia’s admission to the World Trade Organization next month.
+That would allow U.S. businesses such as Caterpillar Inc. (CAT:US), Boeing Co.
+(BA:US) and General Electric Co.
+(GE:US) to take full advantage of Russia’s admission to the World Trade Organization next month.

 The deal also cleared the way for inclusion of a provision to impose U.S financial and travel sanctions on Russian human- rights violators.
 That legislation, approved by another House committee and included in a Senate version of the trade bill, is a source of friction between Russia and the U.S.